All of Us

 By participating in the All of Us Research Program, you may learn more about your own health than ever before, especially via mobile devices and tablets to encourage healthier habits.
 If you like, you can even share this information with your health care provider.
 As an All of Us partner, you will be invited to help guide the program by offering your ideas and letting program coordinators know what works, and what doesn’t.

 The first step is to create an All of Us account.
 You can do this at Get Started – Sign Up, or at an All of Us partner center.
 You’ll need to provide your name and email address or mobile phone number to enroll.
-If you have more questions, contact the UF Health All of Us study team by emailing firstname.lastname@example.org or calling 855-698-0692.
-You can also fill out a contact card for the team to reach you.
+If you have more questions, contact the UF Health All of Us study team by emailing email@example.com or calling 855-698-0692.